Primary T-Cell Immunodeficiency: Signs, Types, and Care

 DiGeorge syndrome (also called 22q11.2 deletion syndrome) is most commonly caused by a missing piece on chromosome 22.
 This genetic change affects how the thymus and other organs develop.
 As a result, the thymus gland may be small or even absent, preventing T cells from developing normally.

-Along with a weakened immune system, people with DiGeorge syndrome may have:
+Along with recurrent infections, people with DiGeorge syndrome may have:

 • Heart problems